Talha345/tmp-homework-tm/kubernetes/README.md

 ```
 cd ../docker/
 ```
-8. Run the following command to point to point the local Docker daemon to the minikube internal Docker registry.
+8. Run the following command to point the local Docker daemon to the minikube internal Docker registry.
 ```
 eval $(minikube -p minikube docker-env)
 ```